SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/integrate-with-property-pane.md

 <p class="ms-font-l ms-fontColor-white">${escape(this.properties.targetProperty)}</p>
 ```

 When the properties are defined, you can access them in your web part by using the `this.properties.[property-name]`.
-For more information, see [Build a HellowWorld web part: Web part render() method](../get-started/build-a-hello-world-web-part.md#web-part-render-method).
+For more information, see [Build a HelloWorld web part: Web part render() method](../get-started/build-a-hello-world-web-part.md#web-part-render-method).

 ## Handle field changes